Skip to content

 • Adversarial Integrity (The Sphinx Protocol): Mandatory testing for "integrity over compliance," utilizing trick questions where the safest path (Y) contradicts a suggested unsafe path (X).

-• Capability-to-Model Mapping: Provision of a data-driven matrix to identify which specific Animator is the most efficient "Master" of a functional tag (e.g., code-gen, vision-ocr).
+• Capability-to-Animator Mapping: Provision of a data-driven matrix to identify which specific Animator is the most efficient "Master" of a functional tag (e.g., code-gen, vision-ocr).

 • Inertia Scoring: Implementation of a metric to measure "People-Pleasing" behavior—quantifying how many rounds of user pressure (nudges) are required before a model abandons the truth for compliance.